Government Shutdown Resources

 All VA medical facilities and clinics will remain fully operational.
 However, VA call centers and hotlines will be closed.
 Veterans Benefits Administration public contact services are also not available.

-For background, during the 2013 16-day shutdown, many veterans lost access to vocational rehabilitation and education counseling services.
+During the 2013 16-day shutdown, many veterans lost access to vocational rehabilitation and education counseling services.

 What is the impact on U.S. military personnel?

-All active-duty troops are required to still report for duty but pay checks will be delayed until the shutdown ends.
+All active-duty troops are required to still report for duty but paychecks will be delayed until the shutdown ends.

 Not all civilian defense workers will be required to work during a shutdown.
 Some might be furloughed, while others may be considered ‘essential’.
 Check with your supervisor for specifics.